chris7jackson/graph-rag-poc/docs/ARCHITECTURE.md

 ## Overview

-The Graph RAG Pipeline is designed as a modular, locally-executable system that transforms unstructured Wikipedia text into a queryable knowledge graph enhanced with LLM capabilities.
+The Graph RAG Pipeline is a modular, locally-executable system that transforms unstructured Wikipedia text into an interactive knowledge graph for exploration and analysis.
+The system is currently in a fully functional proof-of-concept state.

 ## Architecture Principles

 1. **Modularity**: Each component is independently testable and replaceable
 2. **Local-First**: All processing occurs locally without external API dependencies (except Wikipedia)
-3. **Incremental Processing**: Support for batch and streaming data processing
+3. **Incremental Processing**: Support for batch data processing
-4. **Extensibility**: Easy addition of new entity types, extractors, and data sources
+4. **Extensibility**: Easy addition of new entity types and extractors

 ## System Components